gisaac85/WpfApp1/README.md

 # Wpf Application

-I have created this WPF application to icrease my expierence in WPF and c#.
+I have created this WPF application to increase my expierence in WPF and c#.
 I depended on .NET5 ...
 I fetched the posts from fake API JSONPlaceHolder.

 # WHAT IS JSONPLACEHOLDER?